ginkgobioworks/gen/docs/graph_operators.md

 <figcaption width=800><b>Figure X</b>: a) DNA graph representing the insertion of the trinucleotide CCC, and a
 substitution of AGG by TGA; the section we wish to extract as subgraph is indicated in bold.
-Numbers below the blocks indicate the gen node id and corresponding coordinate range. b) Extracted subset, note terminal blocks with nucleotides A and A. c) Scaffold graph with the terminal blocks from panel b highlighted in bold. d) Supergraph created from the subgraph in panel b and the scaffold in panel c.</figcaption>
+Numbers below the blocks indicate the gen node id and corresponding coordinate range. b) Extracted subset, note terminal blocks with nucleotides A and A. c) Graph in the same lineage as the original graph, with the terminal blocks from panel b highlighted in bold. d) Supergraph created by splicing the subgraph in panel b into the scaffold in panel c. </figcaption>
 </figure>

 ### Chunks